Yujia-Yan/Transkun/README.md

 We assume the data contains only the same sampling rate 44100hz.
 Therefore for the maestro dataset it is necessary to perform sampling rate conversion to 44100hz for the last two years (2017 and 2018) .

-#### Justification for using the original sample rate

-Many exisiting works downsample the original audio files to a smaller sampling rate.
-And it seems quite "conventional" to do downsampling.
-However, from our perspective, this step is unnecessary:

-1. Spectral processing for getting the mel spectrum only incurs a small computation cost.
-However, a good quality downsampling algorithm is more expensive than computing the mel spectrum.

-2. Whether or not compute the spectrum from the downsampled version, the size of the input to the neural network is at the same range.

-3. There is no need to load all data into memory as the wav file is random accessible.
-This work directly random acesses the wav file instead of using a specific file format.

 ### Generating metadata files

 Assuming all audio files have already been converted to the same sampling rate, we iterate the entire dataset to combine the groundtruth midi and metadata into a single file.